KristofferC/KristofferC.github.io/content/post/tokenize.md

        └────────────────────────────────────────┘
 ```

-Most of the results are relative counts are similar between 0.5 and 0.6 with the exception that `A` and `T` swapped place.
+Most of the counts are relatively similar between 0.5 and 0.6 with the exception that `A` overtook `T` for the second place.
-In fact, the number of `T` identifers have actually decreased with almost 300 counts.
+In fact, the number of `T` identifers have decreased with almost 300 counts!
 What could have caused this?
 The answer is a new syntactic sugar feature available in Julia 0.6 which was implemented by Steven G. Johnson in [PR #20414](https://github.com/JuliaLang/julia/pull/20414) .
-This allowed the parametric function with the syntax
+This allowed a parametric function with the syntax

 ```jl
 foo{T <: Real}(Point{T}) = ...